temps/ORS/README.md

 ./ors
 ```

-The demo showcases creating a company, operating an oil rig through a simple contract, and updating the market price.
+The demo now simulates several in-game days.
+It demonstrates hiring staff, executing a contract that yields revenue and reputation, producing oil each day and updating the market price.

 ## Unreal Engine Project